Machine learning with neural networks: Deep learning for object recognition

 Since 2012, algorithms based on deep convolutional networks won the ILSVRC challenge.
 Figure \figref{C7S5Top5} shows that the error has significantly decreased until 2017, the last year of the challenge in the form described above.
 We saw in previous Sections that deep networks are difficult to train.
 So how can these algorithms work so well?
 It is generally argued that the recent success of deep convolutional networks is mainly due to three factors.

 First, there are now much larger and better annotated training sets available.
 ImageNet is an example.
-Excellent training data is now recognised as one of the most important factors, and companies developing software for self-driving cars and systems that help to avoid accidents recognise that good training sets is one of the most important factors, and difficult to achieve: to obtain reliable training data one must {\em manually} collect and annotate the data (Figure \figref{C7S5XKCD}).
-This is costly, but at the same time it is important to have as large data sets as possible, to reduce overfitting .
+Excellent training data is now recognised as one of the most important factors.
+Companies developing software for self-driving cars and systems that help to avoid accidents understand that good training sets are indispensable.
+At the same time, it is a challenge to create high-quality training data, because one must {\em manually} collect and annotate the data (Figure \figref{C7S5XKCD}).
+This is costly, also because it is important to have as large data sets as possible, in order to reduce overfitting .
 In addition one must aim for a large variability in the collected data.
 Second, the hardware is much better today.
 Deep networks are nowadays implemented on single or multiple GPUs.
-There are also dedicated chips, such as the \href{https://github.com/tensorflow/tpu}{tensor processing unit} \cite{TPU}.

-Third, improved regularisation techniques (Section \ref{sec:reg}) and weight sharing in convolution layers help to fight overfitting , and ReLU units (Section \ref{sec:ReLU}) render the networks less susceptible to the vanishing-gradient problem (Section \ref{sec:vg}).
+There are even dedicated chips for this purpose.
+Third, improved regularisation techniques (Section \ref{sec:reg}) help to fight overfitting , and skipping connections (Section~\ref{sec:resnets}) render the networks less susceptible to the vanishing-gradient problem (Section \ref{sec:vg}).

-The winning algorithm for 2012 was based on a network with five convolution layers and three fully connected layers, using {drop out} , ReLU units, and data-set augmentation \cite{Krizhevsky2012}.
+The winning algorithm for 2012 was based on a network with five convolution layers and three fully connected layers, using {drop out} , ReLU activation functions, and data-set augmentation \cite{Krizhevsky2012}.
 The algorithm was implemented on GPU processors.
 The 2013 ILSVRC challenge was also won by a convolutional network \cite{GoogLeNet}, with 22 layers.
 Nevertheless, the network has substantially fewer free parameters (weights and thresholds) than the 2012 network: 4$\times$10$^6$ instead of 60 $\times$ 10$^6$.
 In 2015, the winning algorithm \cite{He2015} had 152 layers.
-One significant new element in the layout were connections that skip layers ({\em residual networks} , Section \ref{sec:resnets}).
-The 2016 \cite{CUImage} and 2017 \cite{HuShenSun2018} winning algorithms used ensembles of convolutional networks.
+One significant new element in the layout was the idea to allow connections that skip layers (Section \ref{sec:resnets}).
+The best algorithms in 2016 \cite{CUImage} and 2017 \cite{HuShenSun2018} used ensembles of convolutional networks, where the classification is based on the ensemble average of the outputs.